jgosmann/psyrun/doc/source/guide.rst

 Also consider setting ``store`` to either `H5Store` or `NpzStore`.
 This requires additional dependencies to be installed and imposes some limitations on the data, but can improve performance.
-See TODO for more details.
+See :ref:`guide-stores` for more details.

 It is likely that you also want to adjust *max_jobs* (maximum number of processing jobs to submit to process the task) and *min_items* (minimum